 A proclivity for lush azure hues and expected materiality is evidenced in spades throughout Decker’s closet.
 The walk-in space houses rows of denim interspersed with flowy designer creations and jewel-toned accessories.
 There’s the same clever mix of high and low.
 Madewell jeans hang next to a petite candy apple-red Céline bag.
 An Olympia Le-Tan clutch happily doubles as art.

 “The biggest challenge of this house was it is so traditional Texas ranch,” she tells us.
 “How do you infuse youthfulness into it?
 How do you add color and quirkiness without taking away from the integrity of the house?
 Mixing those styles can be a bit complex,” she muses.
 “I love traditional style.
 That continues to be the challenge with the house: infusing a little bit of life into something that is traditionally Texas.”

-“I try to go to my favorite designers hotels and spaces and get a feel for them.
+“I try to go to my favorite designers’ hotels and spaces and get a feel for them.
 Taking design cues from hotels is great because they are so functional,” she says.
-“Liz Lambert, here in Austin, did Hotel San Jose and the Saint Cecelia.
+“Liz Lambert, here in Austin, did Hotel San Jose and the Saint Cecilia.
 She’s Austin’s own, and brilliant—so talented.”
-A geek-out over designers and artists follows over Decker’s kitchen table.
-Smartphones are wielded, trading notes on various Instagram artists and design mavens to favorite and follow (LA-based Matt Maust and Colorado artist Shawn Huckins to name two.)
+A geek-out over designers and artists follows over to Decker’s kitchen table.
+Smartphones are wielded, trading notes on various Instagram artists and design mavens to favorite and follow (such as Colorado artist Shawn Huckins).